jurgenwerk/sweet_donut/README.md

 ```
 $(document).ready(function() {
-  var props;
-  props = {
+  var props = {
     "data": [2,7,4],
     "colors": ["#3498db", "#d35400", "#1abc9c"], // OPTIONAL.
 If you want to make your colors static and fixed, use this.
 Otherwise random colors will be chosen.
     "shade_factor": "-14", // OPTIONAL.
 It defines the color shadiness on the inner donut edge.
     "shade_area_percent": "0.31", //OPTIONAL.
 It defines the width of shady area.
     "inner_area_factor": "0.5" //OPTIONAL.
 It defines how big the inner blank circle is.
   };

   $('#donut-chart').drawDonut(props);